for Veterans and the Public

 Virologic Response (VR): Refers to patients' loss of detectable HCV RNA during or after medication therapy.

 White blood cell count (WBC), hematocrit (HCT), and platelets (PLT): are all components of the blood.
 A low WBC count is called leukopenia.
 A low HCT count is called anemia and represents a lack of red blood cells.
 A low platelet count is called thrombocytopenia.
-These abnormalities can develop as complications of liver disease or as side effects of hepatitis C treatments.
+These abnormalities can develop as complications of liver disease.
 A complete blood count (CBC) tests all of these types of blood cells.